Stagflation and Its Causes

 These last two policies raised import prices, which slowed growth.
 Then growth slowed even more because U.S. companies couldn't raise prices to remain profitable.
 Since they couldn't lower wages either, the only way to reduce costs was to lay off workers.
 That increased unemployment.
 Unemployment reduces consumer demand and slows economic growth.
 In other words, Nixon's three attempts to boost growth and control inflation had the opposite effect.

-Federal Reserve Chair Paul Volcker ended stagflation by raising the rate to 20 percent in 1980.
+Federal Reserve Chair Paul Volcker ended stagflation by raising the rate to 20% in 1980.
 But it was at a high cost.
 It created the 1980-82 recession.

 Why Stagflation (Probably) Won't Reoccur

-In 2011, people became concerned about stagflation again.
-They worried that the Fed's expansive monetary policies, used to rescue the economy from the 2008 financial crisis, would cause inflation.
 At the same time, Congress approved an expansive fiscal policy.
 It included the economic stimulus package and record levels of deficit spending.
-Meanwhile, the economy was only growing 1 to 2 percent.
+Meanwhile, the economy was only growing 1% to 2%.
 People warned of the risk of stagflation if inflation worsened and the economy didn't improve.

 This massive increase in global liquidity prevented deflation, a far greater risk.
-The Fed won't allow inflation to go beyond its inflation target of 2 percent for the core inflation rate.
+The Fed won't allow inflation to go beyond its inflation target of 2% for the core inflation rate.
 If inflation rose above that target, the Fed would reverse course and institute constrictive monetary policy.